The Art and Science of Recruitment for Evaluative Studies

 Quality metrics that matter

-• No-show rates (industry average: 15-20%; best practices achieve under 10%)
+- No-show rates (industry often 15-20%; mature ops often under 10%)

-• Research outcome confidence (post-study stakeholder confidence in findings)
+- Research outcome confidence (stakeholder confidence post-study)

 Technology as force multiplier

-• Behavioral targeting that goes beyond demographics
+- Behavioral targeting beyond demographics

 The art: Building relationships, not just filling seats